hapebe/a-b-player/README.md

 	* regions: synchronize / sanitize highlighting (bg color) of loops and preset list entries
 * add volume adjustment slider
 * fix issue: play/pause button does not look right after looping at the track end
+* allow filtering the tracks in overview by typing (search field)
+	* backport the feature for the <audio> element-based version
+* added links to switch between the classic <audio> player and the wavesurfer version

 TODOs: